HannimalCrackers/DHUM_73000/assignment2-mfp.md

 #### Introduction

 I started with a simple question: does increasing sugar intake one day lead to higher calorie consumption the next day?
-I had a hunch it did, and – having tracked my eating habits with MyFitnessPal for some time – I had the data to explore my hypothesis.
+I had a hunch it did, and – having tracked my eating habits with app MyFitnessPal for some time – I had the data to explore my hypothesis.

 Upfront, I’ll say I was wrong.
 My data showed no positive correlation between increased sugar intake and subsequent increased caloric intake.
 If anything, I tend to eat less the next day.
 I expanded my question to look at whether protein or fat might have the effect I was looking for.
 Higher proportional protein intake shows some correlation with steadier low caloric intake, but further investigation is needed.